UDST/pandana/CONTRIBUTING.md

 - Check https://pypi.org/project/pandana/ for the new version, and try `pip install pandana` in a fresh environment.
 The `Installation` GitHub Actions workflow can also be run manually to test installation across platforms and Python versions.

-- A deferred pull request (#203) adds a job that publishes to PyPI directly from GitHub Actions using Trusted Publishing.
-Once that's in place, the manual upload steps above become the fallback.
+- The plan is to eventually publish to PyPI directly from GitHub Actions using Trusted Publishing, once the repository and organization settings support it.
+The manual upload steps above will then become the fallback.

 ## Distributing a release on Conda Forge (for conda installation):